Sergey Surovikin: Early career and military academy attendance

 He was assigned to a spetsnaz unit and served in the Soviet–Afghan War.

-By August 1991, he was a captain and commander of the 1st Rifle Battalion in the 2nd Guards Tamanskaya Motor Rifle Division.
+By August 1991, he was a captain and commander of the 1st Motor Rifle Battalion of the 15th Guards Motor Rifle Regiment, part of the 2nd Guards Tamanskaya Motor Rifle Division.
 During the 1991 Soviet coup d'état attempt in Moscow, Surovikin was ordered to send his battalion into the tunnel on the Garden Ring, where three anti-coup demonstrators were killed.
 After the defeat of the coup, Surovikin was arrested and held under investigation for seven months.
 The charges were dropped on 10 December because Boris Yeltsin concluded that Surovikin was only following orders.
 He was promoted to the rank of major afterwards.

 Surovikin attended the Frunze Military Academy.
 In September 1995, he was sentenced to a year of probation by the Moscow garrison's military court for illegally selling weapons.
 The conviction was overturned after the investigation concluded that Surovikin had agreed to give a fellow student a pistol for use in a competition, unaware of its intended purpose.

 In 1995, he graduated from the Frunze Military Academy.
 Surovikin participated in the Tajikistani Civil War where he commanded a motor rifle battalion.
 He then became chief of staff of the 92nd Motor Rifle Regiment, chief of staff and commander of the 149th Guards Motor Rifle Regiment and chief of staff of the 201st Motor Rifle Division.

 In 2002, he graduated from the Military Academy of the General Staff.
 He became commander of the 34th Motor Rifle Division at Yekaterinburg.

-Suicide of subordinate in Surovikin's presence
+Suicide of subordinate

-In March 2004, Surovikin was accused by Lieutenant Colonel Viktor Chibizov of beating him up for leaving his post to participate in elections as an observer.
+In March 2004, Surovikin was accused by Lieutenant Colonel Viktor Tsibizov of beating him up for leaving his post to participate in elections as an observer.
 In April, division deputy commander for armaments Colonel Andrei Shtakal shot himself in the presence of Surovikin and the district deputy commander after being criticized by Surovikin.
 In both cases, a military prosecutor found no evidence of guilt.